Frequently Asked Questions

 Does the PREP@UCD curriculum include a GRE preparation course?

 - We do not.
-We encourage our scholars to apply to the 300+ graduate programs that do not require GRE scores (with sincere thanks to Josh Hall, the keeper of this list)
+We encourage our scholars to apply to the 300+ graduate programs that do not require GRE scores (with sincere thanks to Josh Hall, who initiated this list and coordinated the PREP at UNC before departing for a position at HHMI)

 How do you place scholars in labs?

 - As part of the application process, you indicate up to five faculty whose work interests you.
 PREP@UCD research labs span the breadth of biomedical sciences within six colleges and professional schools, so you have many options!
-As part of the admissions process, you will interview via skype with several faculty.
-All faculty selected to be part of PREP@UCD are skilled and experienced mentors, with strong records in guiding undergraduates and new graduate students.
-Finally, lab placements are a mutual decision between individual scholars and prospective mentors, with input from the PI.
+As part of the admissions process, you will interview via videoconference with a prospective mentor.
+All faculty selected to be part of PREP@UCD are skilled and experienced mentors, with strong records in guiding undergraduates, postbacc scholars, and new graduate students.
+Finally, lab placements are a mutual decision between individual scholars and prospective mentors, with input from the Program Director.

 I’d like to do clinical research and I found a lab at the UC Davis Medical Center that does really interesting research.
 Can I work in that lab?